Migrating from Self-Hosted Keycloak

 Skycloak’s migration process helps you:

-• Transfer all user data including passwords and sessions
+• Transfer all user data including passwords (with encrypted export)

 • Preserve configurations for realms, clients, and roles